Canon G7 X Mark II vs M3

 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the G7X Mark II or the M3.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the G7X Mark II and the M3 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
-This is where reviews by experts come in.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.